-Quantitative Reasoning Course (QR): In the 21st century quantitative information is all around us.
-In order to be engaged citizens, we must be able critically evaluate this information.
-The Quantitative Reasoning Course provides a foundation for the interpretation and critical understanding of numbers, logic and/or graphics.
+Quantitative Reasoning Course (QR): The Quantitative Reasoning Course provides a foundation for the interpretation and critical understanding of numbers, logic and/or graphics.
 Both words – quantitative and reasoning – are carefully chosen: "quantitative" suggests having to do with relations and logic, while "reasoning" refers to the creation and interpretation of empirical and/or analytical arguments.

-Each semester courses meeting the Writing in the Discipline (WiD) and Quantitative Reasoning (QR) requirements are noted with an attribute when viewing the course offerings in Banner.

-2. Distribution Courses: Distribution requirements engage students in the full breadth of liberal learning as represented by four fundamental branches of the academic curriculum: the Arts, Humanities, Social Sciences, and Laboratory Sciences.
+2. Distribution Courses: The challenges and opportunities facing our students require complex and sophisticated responses.
+Therefore, we require courses that introduce students to the special nature of inquiry in each of the four fundamental branches of the academic curriculum: the arts, the humanities, the social sciences, and the laboratory sciences.
 Normally, the expectation is that distribution courses will be completed by the end of the sophomore year.

-The Arts requirement at Dickinson includes both the theoretical and historical study of the arts as well as the making of art.
-Courses that fulfill the arts requirement allow students to consider the nature of our existence through the specific mediums of dance, film, music, theatre, visual arts, and creative writing.
-Through these courses students explore the nature of art, both past and present, as a distinct form of human communication.
+The Arts.
+Courses that fulfill the arts requirement allow students to explore the nature of art, both past and present, as a distinct form of human communication.
+This occurs through the specific mediums of dance, film, music, theatre, visual arts, and creative writing.
+The Humanities.
+Courses that fulfill the humanities requirement allow students to understand, explore, analyze and interpret the historical, cultural, and philosophical dimensions of human experience. .

-The Humanities are vital to liberal arts scholarship for their capacity to a) preserve a diverse record of human experience and perceptions of the world from the past and present for the present and future; b) analyze expressions of human experience and perception, with a view to understanding them according to the particular form of the expression and/or the particular context of the experience/perception; c) understand how the substance and forms of human expressions, thoughts, and perceptions both connect and distinguish people and cultures from different times and places.
-In humanities classes, students understand, explore, analyze and interpret expressions of human experiences and perceptions of the world.
 This occurs through focused analysis of texts, narratives, rituals and/or other media as well as philosophical argumentation.

-The Social Sciences affirm that human beings actively shape the social world, and social and/or cultural processes shape human experiences.
-Courses in the social sciences examine the social and/or cultural components of human experiences through analysis and interpretation of people, structures, ideas, and institutions.
+The Social Sciences.
+Courses that fulfill the social sciences requirement allow students to explore the ways that human beings actively shape the social world, and social and/or cultural processes shape human experiences.
+This occurs through examining the social and/or cultural components of human experiences through analysis and interpretation of people, structures, ideas, and institutions.

-Laboratory Science seeks to understand the natural processes that govern Earth and its inhabitants, as well as the universe, through systematic observations and experimentation, formation and verification of theories, and computational methods in a laboratory setting.
+Laboratory Science.
+Courses that fulfill the laboratory science requirement allow students to understand the natural processes that govern Earth and its inhabitants, as well as the universe.
+This occurs through systematic observations and experimentation, formation and verification of theories, and computational methods in a laboratory setting.

 3. Cross-cultural studies: The college requires three different types of course work to familiarize students with the ways in which the diversity of human cultures has shaped our world.
-These courses seek to prepare students to be effective citizens in an interdependent world and to be aware of the breadth of voices, perspectives, experiences, values, and cultures that constitute the rich tapestry of life and history.
+In an interdependent world, students must be aware of the breadth of voices, perspectives, experiences, values, and cultures that constitute the rich tapestry of life and history.